tizfa/sparkboost/README.md

 This set of commands will build a software bundle containing all the necessary Spark libraries.
 You can find the software bundle in the `target` directory of the software package.

 ## Software usage
+Currently the software allow to perform multilabel multiclass classification or binary classification over datasets available on in the LibSvm format.
+The user at learning and classification time must specify if the problem is or not of binary type (usage of `-b` flag in the available commands).
+In multiclass problems, the user should also specify if the labels IDs are 0-based or 1-based, i.e. if the number of valid labels is n then the set of valid IDs is in the range [0, 9] included (0-based) or [1,10] included (1-based).
+To specify if the labels are 0-based, the user can use the flag `-z` in the available commands.

 ### Building a MP-Boost classifier
 To build a MP-Boost classifier for a specific dataset file `path/to/datasetFile` (in the format libsvm), launch this command from prompt:
 ```